 The different roles require different levels of safer recruitment checks and training.
 If you are unsure if you are in the correct role, please discuss this with your Main Leader, and let us know if you need to change the role.

 When you need a new disclosure check, we will provide you with all the details you need at the time.
 Here is some information on the systems we use.
-In England and Wales, we use a company called uCheck (HRPlatform) to process DBS checks for us. uCheck provides an Urban Saints’ branded web portal for you to start your application.
+In England and Wales, we use an organisation called Thirtyone:Eight to process DBS checks for us.
 We will then complete and submit the application once an ID check is complete.
 For more information, visit www.urbansaints.org/dbschecks

 Disclosures in Northern Ireland and Scotland are processed through the government departments, NIdirect and Disclosure Scotland.
 As with DBS, AccessNI and PVG applications cannot be submitted without an ID check completed.